Want to teach STEM?

 - Workshops to help you prepare to teach and reach all students

 - Major in biology, chemistry, physics, environmental science, or mathematics education

 - Participate in workshops and field experiences

-- Commit to teach in a high-need school division for four years after graduation
+- Commit to teach in a high-need school division in Virginia for four years after graduation

 You can apply for the Noyce scholarship during your sophomore year of college, or when you are a rising junior.